Renegade Master: In popular culture

-Wildchild's ″Renegade Master" was used as a theme tune of Finnish comedy series Ranuan kummit, written and directed by Jani Volanen in 2003. ″Ranuan kummit″ is starred by Elina Knihtilä, Pirjo Lonka, Mari Perankoski and Kari-Pekka Toivonen.
-Every episode of the 12-part series begins with the quartet running as fast as they can as ″Renegade Master" gives them oumph, until they one by one get out of breath and are halted by exhaustion.
+Wildchild's "Renegade Master" was used as a theme tune of the Finnish comedy series Ranuan kummit, written and directed by Jani Volanen in 2003.
+Every episode of the 12-part series began with the four characters running as fast as they can as "Renegade Master" gives them oumph, until they one by one run out of breath and are halted by exhaustion.
 The series won the Venla Award for Best Comedy Series of 2003.